Mike The Tiger receives COVID-19 vaccination

 According to a Monday news release from Louisiana State University, Mike VII, LSU’s live tiger mascot, received the final shot of two COVID-19 vaccination doses on Thursday, August 6.

-The vaccination was administered by his veterinarian, Dr. David Baker.
 LSU says the doses were donated by Zoetis, which is providing zoos and select institutions with more than 11,000 of its COVID-19 vaccine to help protect the health and well-being of more than 100 animals.

-LSU says Mike VII has not shown any adverse effects from the vaccine.
+LSU reports that the four-year-old mascot has not shown any adverse effects from the vaccine.

 The precaution of vaccinating Mike VII comes after a 2020 incident involving lions and tigers at the Bronx Zoo that were diagnosed with SARS-CoV-2 – the virus that causes COVID-19 in humans.

-It is believed that the animals contracted the virus from zookeepers.
+Experts believe the animals contracted the virus from zookeepers.

 For this reason, in 2020 LSU put up barricades around the Tiger Habitat to keep visitors at least 10 feet from Mike VII.